 5 Common Causes of Blocked Drains and How to Prevent Them

-Blocked drains are an inconvenience that can disrupt your daily life.
-They could cause the destruction of your home’s plumbing, unpleasant smells, and even health risks.
-If not dealt with promptly blocked drains could cause serious problems in the plumbing system, which could lead to expensive fixes or replacings.
+Blocked drains are a hassle that could cause disruption to your daily life.
+They can result in water damage, bad smells, or even health hazards.
+If not dealt with promptly blocked drains can lead to grave problems to your plumbing system, which could lead to costly maintenance or repairs.

 Key Takeaways

-- The fat, oil and grease buildup can accumulate on the walls of pipes causing blockages; avoid pouring grease down the drain or make use of hot water and soap while cleaning dishes.
+- Oil, grease and fat accumulation can build up on the pipes’ walls causing blockages.
+Avoid pouring grease down the drain or make use of hot water and soap for cleaning dishes.

-- Tree roots naturally grow into the earth to seek nutrients that could cause severe damage, and also block the pipes completely leading to flooding; regularly maintain nearby trees around drainage systems by pruning them.
+- The roots of trees naturally expand into the earth to seek nutrients that could cause severe damage to pipes and even completely block them and cause flooding.
+It is important to regularly maintain the trees surrounding drainage systems by pruning them.

 - Hair

-In this article, we will look at five common causes of blocked drains and what you can do to avoid them.
+In this article, we’ll look at five common reasons for blocked drains and how you can keep them from happening.

-Over time tree roots naturally expand into the soil searching for nutrients which results in them growing toward underground pipes.
-Once they’re inside, the tree roots can cause substantial damage and even block them leading to flooding.
-It’s crucial, therefore, if you are near trees that you maintain their growth around drainage systems by trimming them on a regular basis.
+In time, the tree roots naturally extend themselves into the ground seeking nutrients.
+This means that they grow toward underground pipes.
+Once they are inside the pipes, tree roots can cause massive damage and could completely block them, causing flooding.
+It’s crucial, therefore, if you are near trees to regularly monitor the growth of your trees around drainage systems by pruning them regularly.

-It’s not difficult to conclude that flushing items that aren’t biodegradable like wet wipes, sanitary towels and so on. aren’t likely to cause major issues over the long haul, However, when a lot of these items are put down toilets they will resultantly build up, pushing other items aside and which can cause a bad smell to be released around bins and toilets!
-Be aware of what needs to be flushed and what shouldn’t (i. it is only toilet paper needs to be flushed away).
+It’s easy enough to believe that flushing items that aren’t biodegradable like the wet wipes, sanitary towel and so on. aren’t likely to cause major issues in the end, However, if a large amount of these items are flushed down toilets they will resultantly pile up and push others away, which can create unpleasant smells around toilets/bin areas too!
+Always be aware of what should be flushed and what shouldn’t (i. the only toilet paper needs to be flushed away).

 Additional Information